Han-Ruiyu/rkhs-p-max-sw/README.md

 For experiments, if you want to enlarge the dimension of distributions, the corresponding number of tested direction should also be enlarged.
 This is the variable "L" in max_sliced_functions.py.

+In the RKHS embedding experiment, when the true distribution is Gaussian, the code is unstable when the variance of Gaussian is small and d_test is large.

 For specific functions, see the commments with each individual one.